hackoregon/backend-service-pattern/README.md

 ## Hack Oregon Exemplar Backend Service

 NOTE: this is based on the Homelessness team's backend repo, and as such still includes many hardcoded references to "homeless" and/or "homelessness".
-Obviously you will updates all such app-specific references when implementing this pattern for your project's application.
-DO NOT JUST COPY/PASTE THIS REPO.
+You will to update all such app-specific references when implementing this pattern for your project's application.

 ## Purpose